Being organised and methodical while conducting your research

 - make sure that each meeting has a focus like “setting a research question”, “analysing the data”

 - send something that can form the basis of a discussion about your progress to your supervisor before each meeting.
 This could include your research plan, early results of your data collection or draft chapters

 - turn up on time to each meeting you have arranged.
 Do not assume that your supervisor is available at all times to see you

 - at the end of each supervision agree some action points for you to focus on before the next time you meet

 - keep a record of what you decide in supervision sessions.

 If you are not happy with the way you are being supervised, explain why to your supervisor or discuss the issue with your personal tutor.

-SMILE - Writing a research proposal by The Learning Development Department, University of Leicester modified by Marion Kelt, Glasgow Caledonian University is licensed under a Creative Commons Attribution 4.0 International License
+PILOT - Writing a research proposal by The Learning Development Department, University of Leicester modified by Marion Kelt, Glasgow Caledonian University is licensed under a Creative Commons Attribution 4.0 International License